-Class hours: 3 lecture Prereq: "C" or higher in ENG 19, or concurrent enrollment in ENG 21 with acceptable writing placement test scores, or acceptable writing placement test scores, or approval of the instructor.
+Prereq: "C" or higher in ENG 19, or acceptable writing placement test score.
 Description: This course includes instruction in the writing process, including development and organization of ideas, revising, and editing, and also serves as an introduction to research strategies and writing from sources.
 Students will write a variety of compositions to communicate ideas for a variety of purposes and audiences.